 - 5. Concrete delivery ticket information is completely and accurately entered with required signatures that are legible prior to start of concrete placement and the ticket is in an electronically generated printed form.
 [Spec.
 346-6] - 6.
 Batch weights are within 1% (2% if load is 3 CY or less) of the design mix quantities and all cementitious materials are added together for the verification.
 Coarse and fine aggregate are verified separately.
 If any are out of tolerance, District Materials Office notified and Plant notified so corrective action can be taken.
 [MM 9.2 Volume II] - 7.
 Mixer ID card must be in ready mix truck, if not, load rejected and truck out of service until ID card restored.
 [MM 9.2 Volume II, 346-8] - 8.
 Drum revolution counter must be operating properly, if not, note on ID card.
-[MM9.2 Volume II] - 9.
-Water measuring device on truck must operate properly and calibration information must be in truck.
-[MM 9.2 Volume II] - 10.
+[MM9.2 Volume II, 346-8] - Water measuring device on truck must operate properly and calibration information must be in truck and have been done within last 12 months.
+[Spec.
+346-8, MM 9.2 Volume II] - 10.
 Water must not be added at the jobsite prior to slump testing.
-Water may be added after slump testing if the test is within the tolerance slump range.
+Water may be added after slump testing if the test is within the tolerance slump range, provided the water does not exceed the water to cementitious materials ratio as defined by the mix design.
 [Spec.
+346-7]

-346-7] - 11.
-If jobsite water is added, mix concrete an additional 30 revolutions at mixing speed per spec.; however, this is not permitted if mixing revolutions have already exceeded 130.
+- 11. If jobsite water is added, mix concrete an additional 30 revolutions at mixing speed per spec.; do not add water if mixing revolutions have already exceeded 130.
 [Spec.
 346-7] - 12.
-If slump is within tolerance, the load can be placed but if slump is outside tolerance,

-- reject the load.
+If slump is within tolerance, the load can be placed but if slump is outside tolerance, reject the load.
 Concrete placement may proceed for the QC truck and the load after the QC truck while plastic properties tests are in progress.
 [Spec.
 346-7, 346-8] - 13.
 Concrete should be discharged before a maximum of 300 drum revolutions is reached.
 [Spec.
 346-7] - 14.
 For high slump (6" or greater) or self-consolidating concrete, a grate must be placed over conveyance equipment to capture lumps and balls.
 [Spec 346-6]